 This may be explained by two specific events that occur at this time in a child’s life.
 First, the teen is leaving the structure of the educational environment which many individuals find highly beneficial.
 Second, many individuals on the autism spectrum lose access to support when they reach adulthood.
 You may find support in community agencies and higher education supports to help fill this space as your child transitions out of the child support system.

-Although many individuals will see a reduction in their ASD symptoms in their teen and early adult years, research indicates that in old age individuals who have been diagnosed with ASD may see a reduction in their ability to function.
+Although many individuals will see a reduction in their ASD symptoms in their teen and early adult years, research indicates that in old age individuals who have an autism diagnosis may see a reduction in their ability to function.
 In old age, these individuals may show decreased interest or understanding of how their behavior impacts others and their ability to function well may decrease back to childhood levels.

 Is mild autism reversible?

 As stated previously, there is currently no known cure for ASD.
 However, research indicates that symptoms of the disorder can be reduced through the use of behavioral therapy and other treatments.
-For individuals who exhibit mild symptoms, it is possible to control the symptoms that create difficulty for them.
+For individuals who exhibit mild symptoms or high functioning autism, it is possible to control the symptoms that create difficulty for them.

-Interventions for issues associated with speech and behavior like speech therapy, occupational therapy, and behavioral therapy can help individuals with mild symptoms of ASD develop skills that allow them to improve their functioning to the point where they may no longer meet clinical criteria for the diagnosis of ASD.
+Interventions, especially early intervention, for issues associated with speech and behavior like speech therapy, occupational therapy, and behavioral therapy can help individuals with mild symptoms of ASD develop skills that allow them to improve their functioning to the point where they may no longer meet clinical criteria for the autism diagnosis.
 Older children may be able to control some of their symptoms through the use of medication.

 Likewise, medical treatment for many of the symptoms associated with ASD can be medically treated in adolescents.
 Adolescents who exhibit symptoms similar to those of attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and oppositional defiance disorder (ODD) may be prescribed medication that can help them control these symptoms.